Russian tank destroyer SU-100, built in March 2008.

 I mistook attaching the cupola direction.
 The direction of the hatch is different and the correct way is front and back, as I checked the other person’s completed models.

 I improved the reality of Soviet soldiers with Russian caps and the machine-gun with the drum magazine.

 I used high-quality resin heads with the Tamiya kit.

 The place in which I left the paint without quickly wiping it off with washing has stained.

 All hatches have shut by assumption in the combat.
-The vehicle of the Soviet Union is interesting that every tank is equipped the saw.
+The vehicle of the Soviet Union is interesting in that every tank has equipped the saw.

 I pasted a big red star, though I did not know this tank’s belonging.

 This tank is a very powerful impression.
 I enjoyed the assembly and painting very much.
 Though it’s hard to find the storage space as the latter war AFV since the barrel is too long ….

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.